For the first time in a number of years Easter in the Christian religion and orthodox church coincide this Easter.

 Whilst Easter is a very important religious ceremony it is also associated with a lot of non religious activities.The period before Easter (known as Lent) usually involves a long period of “fasting”- giving up certain foods and products Eating chocolate eggs or just enjoying a holiday weekend the first in Spring is the reward for your good deeds during the 40 days of lent.

-Here are some well known English words and phrases for an Easter vocabulary:
+Here are some well known English phrases and words: